stella-chmt/resume/English.md

 PERSONAL OBJECTIVE
 --
-I am an experienced software testing engineer and also an enthusiastic technologist with strong 7 years QA background in IT industry.
-With proven track record in professional application testing, I am a self-motivated, initiative and responsible individual who can work well as a part of a team and currently looking for a new challenging opportunity.
+I am an experienced software testing engineer and Scrum Master, also an enthusiastic technologist in IT industry.
+With proven track record, I am a self-motivated, initiative and responsible individual who can work well as a part of a team and currently looking for a new challenging opportunity.

 SKILLS AND EXPERTISE
 --
+* Project Management
-* SQA Methodologies
+* QA Methodologies
-* Test Plans, Cases & Processes
-* Smoking & Regression Testing
-* Functional, Performance, Reliability & Compatibility Testing
-* API/APP Test Automation
-* Defect/Bug Tracking
-* Test Strategies & Coverage
 * Scripting & Documentation
-* Project Management

 WORK EXPERIENCE
 --